segrelab/comets-manual/docs/python-module/1_simple_growth.md

 ```

 # Setting the simulation parameters
-We netx instantiate the `params` class, which generates a set of parameters for
+We next instantiate the `params` class, which generates a set of parameters for
 the COMETS simulation with the [TODO LINK TO DEF VALS] default values for all of them.
 All
 of the parameters are contained in the `all_params` field which is a Python
 `dict` object, making it easy to change the value of the desired parameters.